| DG Systems Bytemaster

 simple as pressing the reset button, and requesting the desired

+application by name with the keyboard.
 The software applications available were numerous, and varied from

 business applications to hobby and gaming.
 The popularity of the DG